Illawarra Catholic Club Limited

 The types of information that we collect and hold about you could include:

-- ID information such as your name, postal and email address, telephone numbers, date of birth and occupation.
+- Personal information including, but not limited to you name, postal and email address, gender, telephone numbers, date of birth and occupation.

 - other contact details such as social media handles.